Dwight D. Eisenhower: Death

-On the morning of March 28, 1969, Eisenhower died in Washington, D.C., of congestive heart failure at Walter Reed Army Medical Center, at age 78.
+At 12:25 p.m. on March 28, 1969, Eisenhower died from congestive heart failure at Walter Reed Army Medical Center in Washington, D.C., at age 78.
+His last words were: "I've always loved my wife, my children, and my grandchildren, and I've always loved my country.
+I want to go.
+God, take me."
 The following day, his body was moved to the Washington National Cathedral's Bethlehem Chapel, where he lay in repose for 28 hours.
 He was then transported to the United States Capitol, where he lay in state in the Capitol Rotunda on March 30 and 31.
-A state funeral service was conducted at the Washington National Cathedral on March 31.
-The president and First Lady, Richard and Pat Nixon, attended, as did former president Lyndon Johnson.
-Also among the 2,000 invited guests were U.N.
-Secretary General U Thant and 191 foreign delegates from 78 countries, including 10 foreign heads of state and government.
-Notable guests included President Charles de Gaulle of France, who was in the United States for the first time since the state funeral of John F. Kennedy, Chancellor Kurt-Georg Kiesinger of West Germany, King Baudouin of Belgium and Shah Mohammad Reza Pahlavi of Iran.
+A state funeral was conducted at the Washington National Cathedral on March 31.
+The president and first lady, Richard and Pat Nixon, attended, as did former president Lyndon B. Johnson.
+Former President Harry S. Truman was unable to attend due to a vacation.
+Also among the 2,000 guests invited were UN Secretary-General U Thant and 191 foreign delegates from 78 countries, including 10 foreign heads of state and government—among them President Charles de Gaulle of France, who was in the United States for the first time since the state funeral of John F. Kennedy, Chancellor Kurt-Georg Kiesinger of West Germany, King Baudouin of Belgium and Shah Mohammad Reza Pahlavi of Iran.

-The service included the singing of Faure's The Palms, and the playing of the hymn Onward, Christian Soldiers.

-That evening, Eisenhower's body was placed onto a special funeral train for its journey from the nation's capital through seven states to his hometown of Abilene, Kansas.
-First incorporated into President Abraham Lincoln's funeral in 1865, a funeral train would not be part of a U.S. state funeral again until 2018.
-Eisenhower is buried inside the Place of Meditation, the chapel on the grounds of the Eisenhower Presidential Center in Abilene.
+The service included the singing of Faure's "The Palms", and the playing of the hymn "Onward, Christian Soldiers".
+That evening, Eisenhower's body was placed on a special funeral train for its journey from the capital to his hometown of Abilene, Kansas.
+First incorporated into President Abraham Lincoln's funeral in 1865, a funeral train would not be part of a US state funeral again until 2018.
+On April 2, 1969, Eisenhower was buried inside the Place of Meditation, the chapel on the grounds of the Eisenhower Presidential Center in Abilene.
 As requested, he was buried in a Government Issue casket, wearing his World War II uniform, decorated with Army Distinguished Service Medal with three oak leaf clusters, Navy Distinguished Service Medal, and the Legion of Merit.
 Buried alongside Eisenhower are his son Doud, who died at age 3 in 1921, and wife Mamie, who died in 1979.

 President Richard Nixon eulogized Eisenhower in 1969, saying: